Wrist & Hand Arthritis

 Arthritis in the Hand, Wrist, and Fingers

 Multiple small joints work together within the hand and wrist to provide our range of motion.
 When one or more of these joints are damaged, the condition is classified as arthritis.
-Although there are over 100 forms of arthritis, the types that most commonly affect the hand or wrist are osteoarthritis and rheumatoid arthritis.
+Although there are over 100 forms of the condition, the types that most commonly affect the hand or wrist are osteoarthritis and rheumatoid arthritis.

 Any joint in the fingers or wrist can be affected by arthritis.
 The condition frequently results in pain for those affected, and may also result in a reduced range of motion as joints become stiff and sore.
-Left untreated, arthritis can eventually result in joint deformity that cripples the hand and leads to functional loss.
+Left untreated, it can eventually result in joint deformity that cripples the hand and leads to functional loss.

 For people affected by arthritis in the hand or wrist, many daily activities become increasingly difficult.
 Movements that require fine motor skills such as tying shoelaces, gripping objects and turning keys can become harder, affecting the sufferer’s independence.